Copy and paste the below script into your own website or blog to embed this book.

 By learning to be a journalist, I do not mean learning the commonplace but crucial mechanics of accurate note-taking, newswriting, or developing sources, which I had been taught in elementary form earlier in college and at a small newspaper.
 Instead, I refer to understanding the true character of objectivity.
 For what is taught in journalism schools is an invaluable craft, whereas properly observing the world is a matter of deliberation and serious reading over decades in the fields of history, philosophy, and political science.
 Journalism actually is not necessarily, whatever the experts of the profession may claim, a traditional subject in its own right.
 Rather, it is a means to explore and better communicate subjects that are, in fact, traditional areas of study: history and philosophy as I’ve said, but also government, politics, literature, architecture, art, and so on.
 I’ve never altogether trusted what journalists say about themselves.
 As Robert Musil, the great early-twentieth-century Austrian novelist, observes: “high-mindedness is the mark of every professional ideology.”
 That’s why “the image of a profession in the minds of its practitioners is not too reliable.”
 (Thus journalism schools have the particular responsibility of looking at their profession from the vantage point of outsiders.)

-Robert D. Kaplan is the bestselling author of seventeen books on foreign affairs and travel that have been translated into many languages, including In Europe’s Shadow, Asia’s Cauldron, The Revenge of Geography, Monsoon, The Coming Anarchy, and Balkan Ghosts.
-He is a senior fellow at the Center for a New American Security and a contributing editor at The Atlantic, where his work has appeared for three decades.
-He was chief geopolitical analyst at Stratfor, a visiting professor at the United States Naval Academy, and a member of the Pentagon’s Defense Policy Board.
+Robert D. Kaplan is the bestselling author of seventeen books on foreign affairs and travel translated into many languages, including Earning the Rockies, In Europe’s Shadow, Asia’s Cauldron, The Revenge of Geography, Monsoon, The Coming Anarchy, and Balkan Ghosts.
+He is a senior fellow at the Center for a New American Security and a senior advisor at Eurasia Group.
+For three decades his work appeared in The Atlantic.
+He held the national security chair at the United States Naval Academy and was a member of the Pentagon’s Defense Policy Board.
 Foreign Policy magazine twice named him one of the world’s Top 100 Global Thinkers.